siondawson/Milestone-Project-1-Sion-Dawson/README.md

 After the three reasons there will be a short video playing in the background.
 The video will have no sound as will be built into the site as a 'moving background'.
 As the purpose of the site is to encourage potential clients to enquire about hiring me as their wedding videographer - this is an important feature.
 The video will have a heading element empashising the quality of the films.

-As the main purpose of the site is to encourage additional navigation buttons will be placed strategically to lead visitors from the 'home' to 'about' to 'wedding films' and finally the 'contact' page.
+As the main purpose of the site is to advertise my services as a videographer additional navigation buttons will be placed strategically to lead visitors from the 'home' to 'about' to 'wedding films' and finally the 'contact' page.
+Additional navigation buttons will also be placed to prompt user to proceed to the contact page and send an enquiry as soon as possible.

 The about section will contain an image of me along with a short bio.
-Underneath this there will be three msuic videos of my own creation, highlighting my background in music whilst also assuring the user of my experience in film making.
+Underneath this there will be three music videos of my own creation, highlighting my background in music whilst also assuring the user of my experience in film making.
 Each video will have a short explanation of it's content.

 The wedding films page will contain more in depth information about my wedding films.
 The two main elements at the top of the page will be a iframe containing an example of one of my wedding films for visitors to view, along with a short paragraph.
 Underneath this there will be six headings with corresponding paragraph showing visitors what they will recieve by booking me as their videographer.
 Each heading will be supported by an appropriate fontawesome icon.
 After the six headings, users will see a button calling them to make an enquiry.
 This will lead them to the contact page.